-Theme 1, led by John Mankins, member of the National Space Society Board of Directors, will set the stage by discussing limitations of current space states-of-the-art and opportunities for improvements.
-Confirmed Theme 1 speakers include Franklin Chang-Diaz, six-mission astronaut who spent 66 days in space and is now CEO of Ad Astra Rocket Company; James Powell, retired physicist from Brookhaven National Laboratory and inventor of both the most advanced nuclear thermal propulsion rocket and also of superconducting MagLev now in advanced development in Japan; Joel Sercel, well-known physicist focused on development of space resources and founder of TransAstra Corp; and Robert Zubrin, zealous advocate for human Mars exploration.
+Theme 1, led by John Mankins, member of the National Space Society Board of Directors, set the stage by discussing limitations of current space states-of-the-art and opportunities for improvements.
+Theme 1 speakers included Franklin Chang-Diaz, six-mission astronaut who spent 66 days in space and is now CEO of Ad Astra Rocket Company; James Powell, retired physicist from Brookhaven National Laboratory and inventor of both the most advanced nuclear thermal propulsion rocket and also of superconducting MagLev now in advanced development in Japan; and Joel Sercel, well-known physicist focused on development of space resources and founder of TransAstra Corp.

-Theme 2, led by Jason Derleth, NASA Innovative Advanced Concepts (NIAC) Program Executive, will introduce and discuss a set of breakthrough technologies, many already pioneered and significantly developed, that will enable the goals of rapid synergistic progress.
-Confirmed Theme 2 speakers include Robert Bagdigian, NASA-MSFC Deputy Chief Engineer for Human Exploration; Jonathan Cirtain, VP Advanced Technologies at BWXT Technologies, Inc; Phil Lubin, Professor, UC Santa Barbara & leader of Starshot Initiative laser development; Joseph Parrish, DARPA Program Manager for space robotics; and William Peter, Director of Oak Ridge National Laboratory 3D Manufacturing Demonstration Facility.
+Theme 2, led by Jason Derleth, NASA Innovative Advanced Concepts (NIAC) Program Executive, introduced and discussed a set of breakthrough technologies, many already pioneered and significantly developed, that will enable the goals of rapid synergistic progress.
+Theme 2 speakers included Robert Bagdigian, NASA-MSFC Deputy Chief Engineer for Human Exploration; Jonathan Cirtain, VP Advanced Technologies at BWXT Technologies, Inc; Phil Lubin, Professor, UC Santa Barbara & leader of Starshot Initiative laser development; and William Peter, Director of Oak Ridge National Laboratory 3D Manufacturing Demonstration Facility.

-Theme 3 will be led by Matt Hollingsworth, a physicist and successful cutting-edge entrepreneur with experience at the University of Tennessee, Stanford University, and the Large Hadron Collider.
-Theme 3 will develop a Transformative Decadal Plan based upon the strategies discussed in Themes 1 & 2.
-Confirmed Theme 3 speakers include Michael Raftery, past Boeing Deputy Manager of the International Space Station and now President TerraTrace; and previously described participants Dean Hartley, John Mankins, and John Rather.
+Theme 3 was led by Matt Hollingsworth, a physicist and successful cutting-edge entrepreneur with experience at the University of Tennessee, Stanford University, and the Large Hadron Collider.
+Theme 3 developed a Transformative Decadal Plan based upon the strategies discussed in Themes 1 & 2.
+Theme 3 speakers included previously described participants Dean Hartley, John Mankins, and John Rather.
 The output from Theme 3 will be a coherent, well defended proposal for restructuring and accelerating the U.S. national space effort built around new breakthrough concepts that emulate the Manhattan Project and the Apollo moonshot, but with open-ended consequences for major industrial growth and human employment in space.

-Finally, Theme 4 will be led by Catherine Asaro, a noted Science Fiction author, quantum physicist, and educational business owner.
-Her team will explore how future prospects for human roles in the universe can grow from our decadal transformative proposal.
-This creative discussion will include possible loopholes in current physical laws that may lead to faster than light interstellar travel, genetically modified humans, and the possibility of conscious Artificial Intelligence.
-Confirmed Theme 4 speakers currently include Arlan Andrews, an engineer and SF author; Ruth Kastner, quantum physicist at the University of Maryland; and Marc Millis, retired NASA propulsion physicist and founder of the Tau Zero Foundation.
+Finally, Theme 4 was led by Catherine Asaro, a noted Science Fiction author, quantum physicist, and educational business owner.
+Her team explored how future prospects for human roles in the universe can grow from our decadal transformative proposal.
+This creative discussion included possible loopholes in current physical laws that may lead to faster than light interstellar travel, genetically modified humans, and the possibility of conscious Artificial Intelligence.
+Theme 4 speakers included Arlan Andrews, an engineer and SF author; Ruth Kastner, quantum physicist at the University of Maryland; and Marc Millis, retired NASA propulsion physicist and founder of the Tau Zero Foundation.

 TVIW promotes student participation (see Scholarships).
-As part of this promotion, The TVIW Power of Synergy Symposium is proud to support the Chesapeake Math Program (CMP) award to Rishi Iyer.
+As part of this promotion, The TVIW Power of Synergy Symposium was proud to support the Chesapeake Math Program (CMP) award to Rishi Iyer.
 He is a student at Robert Frost Middle School in Rockville, Maryland.
-The award includes a $500 grant funded by the the Chesapeake Math Program, and transportation and registration costs covered by TVIW.
+The award included a $500 grant funded by the the Chesapeake Math Program, and transportation and registration costs covered by TVIW.

-The Symposium will promote collaboration of Government Labs with private industry because this is a proven key to success in creating jobs.
+The Symposium promoted collaboration of Government Labs with private industry because this is a proven key to success in creating jobs.
 This inspiring endeavor will help define a fantastic new future for world prosperity.